Signal Boosters For Metal Buildings

 Both antennas connect to the signal booster using coax cable.
 The outdoor antenna sends and receives to and from your service provider's tower.
 The indoor antenna does the same with your cellular phones or data devices like hotspots.
 The booster takes the outside signal, amplifies it, then re broadcasts it indoors.
 The amount of coverage area you'll get indoors depends two things.
 It depends on the outdoor signal strength and the components of each system.
 To get good coverage from any system, you'll need at least three bars of signal, outdoors.
 You'll want to mount the outdoor antenna where the signal is the best.
 This is usually on top on or near the roof of a building.
 If you have less than three bars of signal outdoors, a systems coverage area will be significantly reduced.
 Sometimes you may need more than one system to cover large areas in big buildings.

+Here is some information on selecting a building signal booster system.
 Although each system consists of similar parts, the indoor coverage area will vary.

 weBoost Home 4G